uetchy/juno/README.md

 ### JupyterLab

-You can also specify `/usr/local/bin/jupyter-lab` to `jupyterCommand` to use Jupyter Lab (you may also want to install `jupyterlab` via `pip3 install jupyterlab`.)
+You can also specify `/usr/local/bin/jupyter-lab` to `jupyterCommand` to utilize Jupyter Lab (you may also want to install `jupyterlab` via `pip3 install jupyterlab`.)

 ### pyenv